-Klobuchar withdrew from consideration earlier this month, shortly after she'd appeared to be a top contender after it was leaked that Biden's team had asked her to undergo the rigorous vetting process that all potential vice presidential candidates must endure.
-But some Black activists have urged Biden not to pick Klobuchar given her past career as a Minnesota prosecutor, and Black voters were the base of Biden's support throughout the primary.
+Klobuchar withdrew from consideration in June, shortly after it was leaked that Biden's team had asked her to undergo the rigorous vetting process that all potential vice presidential candidates must endure.
+Some Black activists had urged Biden not to pick Klobuchar given her past career as a Minnesota prosecutor, and Black voters were the base of Biden's support throughout the primary.
 In withdrawing amid national uprisings over systemic racism, Klobuchar said that "this is a moment to put a woman of color" on the presidential ticket.

-Indeed, as protesters begin their second month of demanding change from local, state, and federal officials, some argue that Biden would be wise to choose an elected official from a majority-Black city, like Atlanta Mayor Keisha Lance Bottoms.
-Bottoms, a moderate Democrat, made waves a few weeks ago when she instructed protesters not to destroy property, which many felt was a misguided reaction to the pain and anger felt by Black folks.
+Indeed, some argue that Biden would be wise to choose an elected official from a majority-Black city, like Atlanta Mayor Keisha Lance Bottoms.
+Bottoms, a moderate Democrat, made waves earlier this summer when she instructed protesters not to destroy property, which many felt was a misguided reaction to the pain and anger felt by Black folks.
 But Bottoms endorsed Biden early on in the primary season and has been a staunch advocate of his in Georgia, which Democrats are optimistic might actually turn blue this November.
 Bringing her onto the ticket might help Biden make a case in Republican-leaning conservative states.

 There's also talk of selecting Florida Rep. Val Demings, another Black woman from the South.
-Though she represents a bloc of voters Democrats need in order to win in November — Black women — she's aligned with Biden on issues of policing, which could alienate younger Sanders-Warren voters.
-Demings was a member of the Orlando Police Department for three decades, and was the department's chief from 2007 to 2011.
+She's aligned with Biden on issues of policing, but that could alienate younger Sanders-Warren voters.
+Demings was in fact a member of the Orlando Police Department for three decades, and was the department's chief from 2007 to 2011.